 If All Else Fails…

 Having an appraisal in hand is a measure of simply how much more in value you’ll need in the future to pull off a refinance later on.
 Follow up with a qualified professional about the possibility of what your home could be worth in, say, six months out from when the appraisal was completed.
 This could be your loan officer, a real estate agent — or if you happen to know an appraiser, all the better.
 More than likely down the road, your house very well could be worth what is needed (many markets are showing strong gains) to complete the refinance, while at the same time, coupled with the fact if you are on an amortizing loan, your balance is continuing to drop each month.

 Finally, keeping your credit in good standing can help you all the more when it’s time to refinance.
 Checking your credit reports and credit scores regularly can keep you up to date on your status, and alert you to any problems you need to work on or correct in the meantime.
-You can get your free credit scores on Credit.com, updated monthly, to track your progress over time.
+You can get your free credit scores on Credit.com, updated every 14 days, to track your progress over time.

 More on Mortgages & Homebuying: